 Historical note and terminology

-Pain in antiquity.
+.
 In ancient societies, pain was thought to be a result of external magical forces.
 Ayurvedic medicine in India included the use of herbals as analgesics, and acupuncture was used for relieving pain in ancient China.
 Aristotle (384 BC to 322 BC) theorized that pain was the opposite of "pleasure" and apart from the traditional "5 senses."
 The use of natural electricity for pain was documented in the first century.
 Intractable headache was treated with the discharge of the organ of electric fishes.

-Role of the neurologist in the management of pain.
+.
 The neurologist is increasingly involved in the multidisciplinary treatment of patients with chronic pain, and neurologic pain management is now recognized as a subspecialty of neurology by the American Board of Psychiatry and Neurology.
 The American Academy of Neurology recognizes the undertreatment of patients with chronic nonmalignant pain and provides clear recommendations to help neurologists in the ethical and effective treatment of patients with pain.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.